bsantraigi/DMI/_posts/2022-05-01-dmi-discourse-mutual-information.md

 categories: nlp dialog
 ---

-This repository hosts the PyTorch-based implementation for the DMI model proposed in [**Representation Learning for Conversational Data using Discourse Mutual Information Maximization**](https://arxiv.org/abs/2112.05787).
+This repository hosts the PyTorch-based implementation for the DMI model proposed in our NAACL 2022 paper - [**Representation Learning for Conversational Data using Discourse Mutual Information Maximization**](https://arxiv.org/abs/2112.05787).

 ## Requirements